hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Node Groups

 The node group configuration provided by the `node_groups` input variable allows a cluster to be created with node groups that span multiple availability zones and can be configured with the specific required behaviour.
-The node group name prefix is the map key and at a minimum `node_size` & `max_capacity` must be provided with the other values having a default (see [Appendix B](#appendix-b)).
+The node group name prefix is the map key and at a minimum `node_size` & `max_capacity` must be provided with the other values having a default (see [Appendix C](#appendix-c)).

 #### System Node Group